Here’s how to safely go to the salon during the pandemic, according to stylists and health experts

 “We wanted to build the salon of the future,” he said, “and we ended up really building the salon of the future.”

-Since reopening at 25 percent capacity in August in defiance of Gov. Gavin Newsom (D)’s order to close salons, Gibson said he’s added steps to keep himself and his clients safe: Visitors now get temperature checked and a squirt of hand sanitizer with their hot towel.
+Since reopening at 25 percent capacity in August in defiance of Gov. Gavin Newsom (D)’s order to close salons, Gibson said he has added steps to keep himself and his clients safe: Visitors now get a temperature check and a squirt of hand sanitizer with their hot towel.
 If they don’t have a face covering — or the mask’s straps go around their head instead of looping behind their ears — Gibson offers one.

 “We’re in a predicament where do we save our small business or do we follow the guidelines about salons being open,” he said.

 Ambushed Salon in Gahanna, Ohio, was booked eight weeks in advance before the virus closed businesses in the state, owner Amy Bush said.
-When she reopened in mid-May, Bush said appointments were filled immediately, and the steady stream of clients has continued to visit.
+When she reopened in mid-May, Bush said, appointments were filled immediately, and the steady stream of clients has continued to visit.

-In addition to a “no mask, no service” policy, her salon asks screening questions, requests that clients wash their hands when they enter and no longer uses hand blow dryers.
+In addition to a “no mask, no service” policy, her salon asks screening questions, requests that clients wash their hands when they enter and no longer uses hand-held blow dryers.

 For guests returning to salons, Bush recommends checking with the stylists to see if any policies have changed instead of assuming normalcy as guidelines continue to evolve during the pandemic.
-She also said that people who want additional treatments aside from a cut should make sure their salons still offer those services.
+She also said people who want additional treatments aside from a cut should make sure their salons still offer those services.

 It’s also courteous to give your hairdresser a heads up instead of walking in due to capacity restrictions, said Susan Brinkhaus, executive director of the Salon and Spa Professional Association in Minneapolis.